 Rats make adorable pets.
 They are intelligent and easy to care for, and for the most part, they are happy to be handled.
 Many would-be rat parents worry about their pet rats keeping them up at night, though, and ask: Are rats nocturnal?

 Yes, rats are nocturnal, meaning they are most active at night.
+However, they cannot see well in the dark.
 This applies to wild rats and pet rats; every species of rat spends most of the night awake.
 Surprisingly, though, rats cannot see well in the dark.
 The reason they are most active at night is that their eyes are highly sensitive to changes in brightness, and while they have poor night vision, the dark helps keep them safe from predators.

 Both wild and domesticated pet rats are nocturnal by nature.
 Rats typically sleep for around 15 hours a day and are awake at night when there are fewer predators around.
 Even though pet rats don’t need to worry about predation, they are still attuned to this instinct.
 Even when kept in a cage, they’ll be up at night most of the time.